 Although some important factors of patient experience are identified in the literature for individuals with lung cancer, there still lacks specific indications as to why patients with lung cancer often report less favorable patient experiences compared to other tumor groups.
 The existing literature does not help us to understand what the PROSE program can do to specifically improve the experiences of patients with lung cancer in the radiation department.

 This qualitative study aims to better understand the experiences of TBCC patients with lung cancer undergoing radiotherapy and the underlying reasons why they may experience the clinical cancer care system differently from other tumour groups.
 Semi-structured interviews will help in obtaining more precise data from patients to better understand their complex experiences, including their cancer diagnosis and treatment, the care they received, as well as highlighting challenges they experienced.

-This opportunity is looking for patient partners, 18 years and older, diagnosed with lung cancer and/or gastrointestinal cancer and receiving/received radiotherapy at the Tom Baker Cancer Center (TBCC).
-Patient partners will work as equal members of the research team and contribute their valuable lived experience to inform and guide the study process and dissemination.
+This participant opportunity is looking for patients 18 years and older, diagnosed with lung cancer and/or gastrointestinal cancer and receiving/received radiotherapy at the Tom Baker Cancer Center (TBCC).
+Patients will participate in a one hour interview on their experiences with their cancer care.

 Roles and Responsibilities

-To learn more about this opportunity, or to apply please connect with
+For more information or to apply please contact: